turtle-DB/turtleDB/README.md

 // Create a new database
 const mydb = new TurtleDB('example');

-// Link a remote tottoiseDB database to sync to mydb.setRemote('http://127.0.0.1:3000');
+// Link a remote tortoiseDB database to sync to mydb.setRemote('http://127.0.0.1:3000');

 // CRUD Operations - all promise based